 Ideally, we’ll be able to examine your case, identify holes in the Crown’s strategy, and get you acquitted.
 When there’s very little evidence we may even be able to get your case dismissed.
 When that can’t be done we may be able to get your charges reduced or your sentence mitigated.

 Are you in trouble?
 We can help.
-Contact Merchant Law today to set up a free consultation.
-We’ll go over your case, answer your questions, and discuss next steps.
+Call Merchant Law to consult with a lawyer now.
+Call (306) 359-7777 We’ll go over your case, answer your questions, and discuss next steps.